 After we all got soaking wet, we were hungry and headed to the main area of La Jolla which has high-end shopping, hotels and a variety of restaurants.
 We ate at a little Italian place called La Dolce Vita and frankly I won’t say much about it but I would skip it if I were you.

 All in all, we have loved every minute of San Diego and are very sad to be leaving so soon.
+One might be able to enjoy many more things when visiting this place.
+For instance, if you love tattoos and piercings, you may be able to find good salons and even get a Body Piercing in San Diego.
+Similarly, if you love boats and cruises, you can enjoy a lovely dinner cruise in San Diego as well.
 I would love to return and explore the rest of the city with the kids but am very thankful for the things we did get to see and do.
 If you are considering a trip to San Diego with kids, check out the deals being offered across the city which include free admission to museums and hotel deals during the San Diego Kidvasion promotion.

 The adventure continues tomorrow as we head to Legoland California.
 Check back for a review of their new hotel as well as some Disneyland posts!